Yosef91/Yosef91/README.md

 # - Hi, I’m Yosef

-I am curently creating a stories repository that will have stories on python and stories on linux.

-I am also making a hacking repository.

-check back in 2 months and one might be public! ☜(ﾟヮﾟ☜)

 the linux-command-line repository can teach basic linux commands.

 the python repository is packed with python coding.